T7-Components/npm-example/README_PUBLISH.md

 npm publish --access public
 ```

 When making updates to an existing package, you will need to increment the version.
 This is because NPM will not let you overwrite a version once it has been published.
-Usually this will be a minor `"patch"`.
+Usually this will be a small `"patch"`.

 ```sh
 # Patch update: "0.0.0" to "0.0.1"